NMDavi/csharp-CaixaBancario/README.md

 # Caixa Bancario
-Caixa bancário para operações simples.
-Feito em Windows Forms com C#.

-Contato: davimendonca@protonmail.com

-LinkedIn: www.linkedin.com/in/davimendonca
+Bank teller for simple operations.
+Made in Windows Forms with C#.